giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

-The first way to update FSTs is to do so on your own, using whichever method you are comfortable with, typically following the usual procedure for *$GTSVN/langs/*, and then copying them manually to the specified locations.
+The first way to update FSTs is to do so on your own, using whichever method you are comfortable with, typically following the usual procedure for *$GTLANGS*, and then copying them manually to the specified locations.

 To find the FST locations: